-The older we get, the more we are at risk for maladies that could cause middle back pain like spinal stenosis (the narrowing of your spinal canal).
+The older we get, the more poor posture we are at risk for maladies that could cause middle back pain like spinal stenosis (the narrowing of your spinal canal).

 2. Fractured Vertebrae:

-If your back pain gets worse as you move, then that means that there’s a spinal fracture.
+If your upper back pain gets worse as you move, then that means that there’s a myofascial pain.
 In the most extreme cases, this can directly affect your spinal cord.